Full name: Brayden Paul Elliott

 I was very honoured to wrap up a great year being presented the 2016 Australian Sportsperson Of The Year Award.

-As we now begin a new year and a new season 2017 will see the biggest change in my racing career.
-I will be moving to England to compete in the 2017 British Superstock 1000 Championship racing for CF Motorsport onboard a Yamaha R1.
+2017 unleashed the biggest change in my racing career to date.
+Moving to England to compete in the 2017 British Superstock 1000 Championship racing on board a Yamaha R1 for CF Motorsport.

 The decision to move overseas and compete in the toughest domestic road race championship in the world has certainly brought on a range of changes although I am confident this is the best choice for my career as I continue to work step by step towards fulfilling my racing goals.